colin-gourlay/sundown-sessions/src/content/tracks/q/queens-of-the-stone-age/feet-dont-fail-me/index.md

 ---
 ## About

-"Feet Don't Fail Me" is a track by Queens of the Stone Age, featuring Mark Lanegan on backing vocals.
-It is the opening track on their seventh studio album, [Villains](/releases/q/queens-of-the-stone-age/villains/) (2017).
+"Feet Don't Fail Me" opens Queens of the Stone Age's seventh studio album, [Villains](/releases/q/queens-of-the-stone-age/villains/) (2017).
+Its long, suspenseful introduction gives way to a strutting guitar riff and dance-rock pulse, establishing the album's rhythmic direction from the outset.

 ## External Links